As we celebrate Flying Doctor Day, we reflect on just how far we have come from our first flight from Cloncurry almost 100 years ago.

 The first RFDS flight was made possible through the generous contribution of a Gift in the Will of Hugh Victor McKay.

-From this one Gift, the RFDS has grown from one plane, one pilot and one doctor, to a national service with 79 aircraft, and 387,042 patient contacts through RFDS clinics, aeromedical transports and telehealth consultations.
+From this one Gift, the RFDS has grown from one plane, one pilot and one doctor, to a national service with 87 aircraft, and more than 900 patient contacts daily through RFDS clinics, aeromedical transports and telehealth consultations.

 “Rural and remote patients usually have poor access to health services, worse health outcomes, less life expectancy, and more chronic disease,” O’Connell said